wp-plugins/blip-slideshow/readme.txt

 Flickr has a [Help](http://www.flickr.com/get_the_most.gne#rss "How to use RSS and Atom Feeds") page.
 Also worth checking out is DeGrave.com's [Flickr RSS Feed Generator](http://www.degraeve.com/flickr-rss/).

+= Where can I find my MobileMe RSS feed URL? =

+Click the "Subscribe" icon found at the top of your MobileMe gallery on the MobileMe website.
+Note: This icon is on the *public* version of your gallery (gallery.me.com).
+Not the version you see when you are logged in (www.me.com).

 == Screenshots ==

 1. Blip running at [Ambient Photography](http://www.ambientphotography.ca/)